noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - set of permissions that grant/deny users, groups and roles to invoke resource actions
   - anything not explicitly granted is denied by default
 - request context: what is being authenticated and authorized by IAM
-  - principal: subject; User, role, external user, or application that sends the request and the policies associated with that principal
+  - principal: subject that sends the request and the policies associated with that principal
+    - aws accounts: delegate authority to the account; the permission policies can be scoped to specific account identities
+    - iam users:
+    - federated users:
+    - iam roles:
+    - aws services:
   - actions: verb; What the principal is attempting to do
     - via console its known as an ACTION
     - via cli/sdk its known as an OPERATION
   - resource: object; AWS resource object upon which the actions or operations are performed
+  - authorization context: an array of key values that scope principal, actions and resources
+    - this is environment in which the request is being made, contains bunches of things
 - policy evaluation order
   - IAM authenticates the principal
   - IAM validates the principal is authorized to perform the action by checking all attached identity-based permissions